roddhjav/pass-import/README.md

                         fpm, gnome-authenticator, gnome-keyring, gorilla,
                         kedpm, keepassxml, keepass, keepasscsv, keepassx,
                         keepassx2, keepassxc, keeper, lastpass,
-                        networkmanager, pass, passpie, passwordexporter,
+                        networkmanager, myki, pass, passpie, passwordexporter,
-                        pwsafe, revelation, roboform, upm. file                  File is the path to the file that contains the data to import, if empty read the data from stdin.
+                        pwsafe, revelation, roboform, upm. file                  Path to the file or directory that contains the data to import.
+Can also be a label.

 optional arguments:
   -h, --help            show this help message and exit